Joe Besser: Personal life

 In 1932, Besser married dancer Erna Kay (born Ernestine Dora Kretschmer), known as "Ernie".
 The couple had no children.
 They were neighbors and friends of Lou Costello, of the Abbott and Costello duo.
 Besser appeared in the Abbott and Costello movie Africa Screams (1949), which also featured Shemp Howard of the Three Stooges.
 Joe and Shemp were old friends, having met in 1932.

 His cousin's grandson is Upright Citizens Brigade theater co-founder and improviser/comedian Matt Besser.

 Death

 Joe Besser died of heart failure on March 1, 1988, at the age of 80.
 His wife Erna died on July 1, 1989, from a heart attack at age 89.
 Both spouses are buried in the same plot in the Forest Lawn Memorial Park Cemetery in Glendale, California.
-Joe's marker reads, "Joe Besser / August 12, 1907 – March 1, 1988 / He Brought the World Love and Laughter", while Erna's reads, "Ernestine Besser / March 14, 1900 – July 1, 1989 / In Loving Memory."
-Besser's Stooge partner Larry Fine is interred in a crypt at the Freedom Mausoleum, which is a short distance away from the tomb.